Affective and Cognitive Correlates of Reading Comprehension: A Structural Analysis

 Abstract

-This study investigated the impact of reading motivation, dictation, vocabulary, and socioeconomic position on students’ reading comprehension.
-The study employed quantitative research methodology and conducted reflective measurements during four sessions with tenth-grade students from SMA Yadika Bandar Lampung.
-To assess these variables, data were gathered via multiple-choice examinations, questionnaires, and dictation tests.
-For reading comprehension, the study found a robust, affirmative correlation between decoding and vocabulary.
-Significant p-values of 0.000 were observed for relationships between decoding and English reading comprehension (DEC->ERC ), decoding and vocabulary (DEC -> VOC), vocabulary and reading comprehension (VOC->ERC), and the combined effects of dictation and vocabulary on English reading comprehension (DEC->VOC ->ERC).
-Both dictation abilities and vocabulary growth are crucial for enhancing reading comprehension.
-In contrast, the study revealed no notable connection between reading motivation or socioeconomic level and reading comprehension.
-Correlations between extrinsic motivation and English reading comprehension (EM->ERC), intrinsic motivation and English reading comprehension (IM->ERC), and family income and English reading comprehension (INC->ERC) were not statistically significant.
-This study’s findings indicated that high skills in dictation and vocabulary are crucial for reading comprehension.
-However, factors like reading motivation and family economic status did not have significant influence in the study.
-These findings underscore the importance of prioritizing vocabulary and dictation abilities to boost students’ reading comprehension.
+This study investigated the impact of reading motivation, dictation, vocabulary, and socioeconomic status on students’ reading comprehension.
+A quantitative research methodology was employed, with data collected over four sessions involving tenth-grade students from SMA Yadika Bandar Lampung.
+The data were gathered through multiple - choice tests, questionnaires, and dictation assessments.
+The results demonstrated a strong positive correlation between decoding skills and vocabulary in relation to reading comprehension.
+Statistically significant p-values of 0.000 were found for the relationships between decoding and English reading comprehension (DEC->ERC), decoding and vocabulary (DEC-> VOC), vocabulary and reading comprehension (VOC - >ERC), as well as the combined effects of dictation and vocabulary on English reading comprehension (DEC - >VOC - >ERC).
+The findings highlight that both dictation skills and vocabulary development play a crucial role in enhancing reading comprehension.
+In contrast, the study found no significant relationship reading motivation or socioeconomic status and reading comprehension.
+The correlations betw een extrinsic motivation and English reading comprehension (EM->ERC), intrinsic motivation and English reading comprehension (IM->ERC), and family income and English reading comprehension (INC->ERC) were not statistically significant.
+These results suggest that while dictation and vocabulary skills are essential for reading comprehension, factors such as reading motivation and socioeconomic status did not exert a significant influence in the study.
+The findings underscore the importance of focusing on vocabulary and dictation skills to improve students’ reading comprehension, suggesting that targeted educational interventions in these areas could lead to enhanced academic performance for all students.
+HIGHLIGHTS:

 Downloads